11 Things to Do Before Listing Your Home That Are Worth the Effort

 • Get a home value estimate.
 Use an online tool such as HomeLight’s Home Value Estimator as a starting point.

-• Review your agent’s CMA for a more accurate gauge of your home’s fair market value — defined as what a buyer would be willing to pay for the home in today’s market.
+• Review your agent’s CMA for a more accurate gauge of your home’s fair market value.
+This is the price a buyer would be willing to pay for the home in today’s market.

 • Subtract your current mortgage balance and selling fees from the sale price.
-HomeLight’s Net Proceeds calculator can help you run the math, or ask your real estate agent to prepare a net sheet.
+Ask your real estate agent to prepare a net sheet to see the breakdown.

 • Keep in mind that your estimate may change based on how negotiations go with the buyer and any unexpected costs that arise.